julien-wagentrutz/itw-frontend/README.md

 ## Summary

-The goal of this test is to make a simple web app with authentication.
+The goal of this test is to make a simple web app with an authentication.

 We have prepared the code using Create React App, but please change whatever you want (CSS files, HTML structure, JS structure...).

-There are two pages on this app:
+There are 3 pages on this app:

+- Login page
 - Homepage: showing the current user information (email, first name, etc…)
 - Administration page: listing all the users

-Both pages must be protected by a login page, as designed below:
+The Homepage and administration must be protected by a login page, as designed below:

 ![Login design](design.png?raw=true)